KelCodesStuff/KelCodesStuff/README.md

 # Hello, I'm Kel! 👋🏼

-I am a **Senior Cloud Infrastructure Engineer** with 12 years in software engineering including 7 years building on GCP and AWS
+I am a **Senior Cloud Infrastructure Engineer** with 12 years in software engineering including 7 years building on GCP and AWS.

 I specialize in abstracting cloud infrastructure complexity into standard, self-service developer platforms and GitOps workflows that accelerate feature team velocity.
 Expertise in Kubernetes lifecycle, multi-region Terraform design, and Argo CD GitOps, with a security-first approach to secrets management and hardened build pipelines.